AndyOooh/create-node-template/README.md

 ## Prerequisites

-- Node.js v 16.7.0 or higher (required by fs.cp)
+- Node.js v 16.7.0 or higher (required by fs.cp) (only in vanilla-node mode?)

+### Notes
+- Vanilla uses Experimental fs.cp